-- As a result, a new worksheet will create and the ANOVA outcomes will be here.
+- As a result, a new worksheet will be created and the ANOVA outcomes will be here.

 One-Way ANOVA Results Explanation:

 - In the Summary table, you will find the average and the variances of each profession.
-Here you can see the average satisfaction level is 6.11 for Doctors but the variance is 12.11 which is very high than others.
+Here you can see the average satisfaction level is 6.11 for Doctors but the variance is 12.11 which is much higher than others.
 That means, in the Doctors profession, some are highly satisfied and some are very less.